martin-ockajak/automorph/docs/rest-rpc/README.md

 ## Fairly anticipated questions (FAQ)

-### When should I use REST-RPC ?
+### When to use REST-RPC ?

 When external constraints require use of REST-style API but minimal amount of effort is desired.
 In other situations it is [probably](https://youtu.be/XyJh3qKjSMk?t=53) better use an established remote call protocol such as:
 - [JSON-RPC](https://en.wikipedia.org/wiki/JSON-RPC)
 - [Avro](https://en.wikipedia.org/wiki/Apache_Avro)
 - [GraphQL](https://en.wikipedia.org/wiki/GraphQL)

-### Why call it REST-RPC though it has little to do with REST concepts ?
+### Why call it REST-RPC though it has little in common with REST concepts ?

-To illustrate that it provides API authors with a solution equivalent to typical REST API protocols.
+To illustrate the fact that it provides API authors with a solution equivalent to typical REST API protocols by employing RPC principles.

 ## Request